 Changing from Tenants in Common to Joint Tenants

 Changing from tenants in common to joint tenants is a common legal step for co-owners whose circumstances have evolved, often following a marriage or a long-term commitment.
 By merging your individual beneficial shares into a single, undivided interest, you re-establish the Right of Survivorship, ensuring the property passes automatically to the survivor without the need for probate.
-To finalise this change, you must notify HM Land Registry to cancel the existing Form A Restriction.
-This guide outlines the administrative requirements, from executing a Deed of Assignment to submitting the correct evidence to the Registrar to update your title.
+To finalise this change, you must notify the Land Registry to cancel the existing Form A Restriction using a Land Registry Form RX3.

-The process is more complicated than the reverse changing to tenants in common, because you are sacrificing your individual share in the property, which could be more than the other owner, to own the property equally.
+The process is more complicated than the reverse changing to tenants in common, because you are sacrificing your individual share in the property to own the property equally, which could be more than the other owner.
 This is further complicated by the protections the Land Registry has in place for removing the Form A restriction, as they are intended to protect individual shares.

 Why Switch to a Joint Tenancy?